DallanQ/lotr_journeys_in_middle_earth/Reference.md

 #### 11.6   HERO ARMOR(ITEMS) (page 8)

 Each hero has one armor item equipped during the campaign.
-Each armor item has an armor (icon of knight armor) icon printed on it.
+Each armor item has an armor (icon of hero armor) icon printed on it.

 11.7 Each hero's armor item provides them with one or more abilities that describe when they are used and how they are resolved.